lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 all the while researching
 the chemistry of blood testing or whatever your dream is about.
-Eventually you may achieve a breakthrough that will help to achieve your dream, if only somewhat, over decades, and probably without making you a billionaire.
+Eventually you may achieve a breakthrough that will help to achieve your dream, if only somewhat, over decades, and without making you a billionaire.
 (Kind of like my case.)
 Or you might get bitten by the startup bug later.

 Why do people envy great wealth?